-Helton, Cody & Associates, PLLC, has years of experience helping clients with all types of personal injury cases in Conover and surrounding communities.
+Law Office of Lyndon R. Helton, PLLC, has years of experience helping clients with all types of personal injury cases in Conover and surrounding communities.
 If you are unsure how to proceed with claiming compensation for your damages in a dog bite case, the right attorney can offer valuable guidance and support through every step of your legal proceedings.

 Some states enforce strict liability rules for dog bites, meaning a dog owner is strictly liable for all damages their pet inflicts on others regardless of the dog’s history of past aggression.
 Other states enforce one bite rules that effectively allow a dog owner to avoid liability for some damages from an attack one time, after which their dog is classified as dangerous.
 The state essentially upholds both of these laws.
 The one bite rule applies to most dog bite claims, but strict liability can apply in certain situations.

 Your Conover dog bite attorney can help determine which state laws apply to your dog bite case.
 If you are able to assert strict liability, the dog’s owner faces liability for all your claimable damages, which might include: